Saturday, August 11, 2012

 1962: "Green Onions" became the first hit for Booker T. & the MG's on this date.

-1962: An all-female singing group debuted on the chart with their first single on this date--The Supremes with "Your Heart Belongs to Me".
+1962: An all-female singing group debuted on the chart with their first single on this date--The Supremes with "Your Heart Belongs To Me".

 1963: The Kingston Trio were the mystery guests on the television show What's My Line?